 There are many careers available to Geologists in fields including Environmental Geology and Geoscience, Pollution Control, and Geotechnical Engineering.
 Many of our students combine Geology with Engineering or Maths and go on to study as engineers.
 However some of our students specialise early and have gone on to study

 Palaeontology and Evolution.
 A number of students work in resource extraction and go on to study at the prestigious Camborne School of Mines.

 Potential employers include environmental agencies and consultancies; oil, gas, petroleum, groundwater, civil engineering and construction companies; nuclear research bodies and commissions; waste management agencies; government organisations and museum

 |Qualification Name||Maths GCSE Req.||English GCSE Req.||Other Req.||Desirable Qualifications||Skills & Attributes Required for Success||Guidance on Costs or Commitments|

-|Geology||5||GCSE in a Science at Grade 6 or above.||Interest in ‘the great outdoors’||Compulsory residential trip to Arran: approx £450 in Year 2|
+|Geology||5||GCSE in a Science at Grade 6 or above.||Interest in ‘the great outdoors’||Compulsory Residential to Dorset in year 2: Approx. £380|